pntErk/vue-covid-19-app/README.md

 # vue-covid-19-app

-This template should help get you started developing with Vue 3 in Vite.
+developing by Vue 3 in Vite.

 ## Recommended IDE Setup